Improve Email Deliverability: Insights and Best Practices That Really Work

 10. Check your email spam score to identify risky content.

 GlockApps will show your email spam score with SpamAssassin and Barracuda.
-If the score is high, you will see what exactly in your email adds spam points.
+If the score is high, you will see exactly what in your email adds spam points.
 Fix it before sending the email to the entire list.

 11. Send relevant emails.